-Attend LPT & Local Induction (organised by HR) Participation in Preceptorship including: Initial meeting with Preceptor within the first week to establish learning priorities, plan preceptorship period and outline expectations outlined in the Probation Policy Newly registered staff to have protected supernumerary period on receipt of formal registration.
-Regular meetings with Preceptor to review progress.
-These are a minimum of bi- monthly to include one at initial, midway and end points.
-Attendance at preceptorship development days At 3 months Completion of appraisal in accordance with Trust policy Completion of all mandatory &amp; clinically relevant training and associated competencies.
-Completion of relevant eLearning modules Completion of relevant IT training and associated competencies Completion of relevant medical device training and associated competencies Completion of probation review in accordance with Trust policy At 6 months Review of the probation period, in line with LPT Probation Policy.
-Essential competencies and training completed.
-6-month preceptorship signoff (nursing At 12 months: Final review of preceptorsh ip objectives and conclusion of p receptorship.
-All objectives set during pre- eceptorship must be completed Required objectives have been demonstrated.
+- Review of the probation period, in line with LPT Probation Policy. - Essential competencies and training completed.
+6-month preceptorship signoff (nursing only)

+At 12 months:

+- Final review of preceptorship objectives and conclusion of preceptorship. - All objectives set during preceptorship must be completed

+Required objectives have been demonstrated.
 Refer to trust Supporting Required objectives have not been demonstrated.
-Progression through pay gateway to next pay point as appropriatePerformance Policy and ProcedureInvolve HR for Supporting Performance advice Supporting Appraisal agreed to include actions needed to develop knowledge & skills for their role Agree that individual is unable to develop or demonstrate the knowledge & skills required & initiate a development plan.
+Progression through pay gateway to next pay point as appropriate Performance Policy and Procedure Involve HR for Supporting Performance advice Appraisal agreed to include actions needed to develop knowledge & skills for their role Agree that individual is unable to develop or demonstrate the knowledge & skills required & initiate a development plan.
 Agree that individual is unwilling to develop or demonstrate the knowledge & skills required & initiate performance management Policy Pay progression will be dependent on achieving appraisal objectives Individual develops knowledge & skills enough to progress through pay gateway.
 Individual does not develop knowledge & skills required.
 Advice sought from HR